AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 • The Greeks were willing to fight to the death to defend their freedom.

-The Battle of Marathon and the Persian invasion of Greece were two of the most important events in ancient Greek history.
+The Battle of Marathon and the Persian invasion of Greece were two of the most critical events in ancient Greek history.
 These events helped to shape the course of Greek history and culture, and they continue to be studied and debated by historians today.

 The answer of the Athenian Aristides to the ambassadors of Mardonius: “As long as the sun holds to its present course, we shall never come to terms with Xerxes” (Wiki Image).